-"For the other mums who might be struggling, ask for help the minute you feel unhappy.
+"To parents who might be struggling, I give you my advice as someone who has been there.
+Please ask for help the minute you feel unhappy.
 Do NOT feel guilty.
 Guilt is a symptom of the illness.
 Be honest with yourself.
 You have an illness.
 You are unwell.
-Like any medical condition perinatal anxiety and/or depression requires medical treatment.
-You can and will recover."
+Like any medical condition, postnatal depression requires medical treatment.
+You can and you will recover."

 Press the quick exit button to quickly hide and leave this site.